OpenEvalProject/evals/manuscripts/elife-84263/v1/manuscript.md

 Finally, there is the question of how to translate treatment algorithms from mathematical or experimental models into clinical practice.
 Most mathematical models of adaptive therapy neglect drug pharmacokinetics, but clearly this impacts the drug delivery to the tumor and differs between animals and patients.
 In addition, there is a question of time scales: how does a weekly follow-up in mice compare to a reassessment every 3 mo in patients?
 And, what happens when treatment cannot be adjusted as planned due to toxicity or practical constraints (e.g., machine failure, or the intended day falling on a holiday/weekend)?
 This raises the question of how robust are adaptive schedules to deviations, and what is the best strategy with which to respond when deviations occur.
 Some initial work on this topic has been carried out (Dua et al., 2021; Wang et al., 2021a), and we encourage more research in this direction in order to inform experimental and clinical trial design.

-## What are the best practices to design adaptive algorithms for multiple drugs?
+#### What are the best practices to design adaptive algorithms for multiple drugs?

 Jeffrey West: It remains unclear how to extend adaptive therapy approaches to multiple treatments.
 When multiple drugs are available, the combinatorial possibilities expand rapidly.
-With n treatments available, there exist 2n possible combinations, each of which may be administered at each treatment decision point.
-Current adaptive trials often utilize less than the full range of 2n combinations.
+With $n$ treatments available, there exist $2^{n}$ possible combinations, each of which may be administered at each treatment decision point.
+Current adaptive trials often utilize less than the full range of $2^{n}$ combinations.
 For example, the metastatic castrate-resistant prostate cancer adaptive trial (NCT02415621) administers Lupron (Leuprorelin; gonadotropin-releasing hormone analogue for medical castration) as a continuous backbone while Abiraterone acetate (an inhibitor of CYP17A1, designed to suppress the production of androgens) is given adaptively.
 The advanced BRAF-mutant melanoma adaptive trial (NCT03543969) administers Encorafenib (a small molecule BRAF-inhibitor) and Binimetinib (a selective MEK inhibitor) in combination adaptively, with Nivolumab (an immune checkpoint inhibitor that blocks PD-1) administered continuously.
 In both examples, opening the trial design to include the full range of treatment permutations may extend therapeutic control, but at the cost of computational and investigational complexity.

 Recently, the concept of steering tumor dynamics into periodic, repeatable evolutionary cycles was proposed (Newton and Ma, 2019; Ma and Newton, 2021; Liu et al., 2022).
 The ordering and timing of treatment combinations is chosen carefully to drive tumor phenotypic composition into a ‘cycle’ such that tumor composition at the start and end of a cycle of therapy are approximately equivalent (West et al., 2020; Dua et al., 2021).
 Evolutionary cycling was implemented as a strategy to combat resistance to osimertinib (a third-generation tyrosine kinase inhibitor) in EGFR-mutant non-small cell lung cancer (Wang et al., 2021a).
 Dynamics were described by a Lotka-Volterra competition model within a nonlinear mixed-effects modeling framework, and potential treatment schedules were screened in silico to select fixed protocols that drive tumor dynamics into periodic cycles.
 These fixed treatment plans implemented in vivo outperformed standard of care treatment schedules in a majority of cases.
 This study and others (Wang et al., 2021b; Thomas et al., 2022; West et al., 2020; West et al., 2019) illustrate the feasibility of model-driven treatment planning to reduce the combinatorial complexity for multi-drug adaptive therapies.